-Every year, 40 billion microcontrollers are sold, 15 billion of which are linked to the global economy.
+Every year, 40 billion microcontrollers are sold, 15 billion of which are connected to the world economy.
 These components are integrated in all everyday objects, from coffee machines to air conditioners to cars and, of course, in all connected objects.
-It is in this integrated AI market that Cartesiam aims to become the world leader.
+It is in this embedded AI market that Cartesiam aims to become the world leader.

-Founded in 2016 and based in Toulon with offices in Paris and New York (USA), Cartesiam is a French software publisher whose mission is to develop artificial intelligence solutions on microcontrollers.
-NanoEdge™ AI, an innovation developed by Cartesiam, provides cognitive functions (Machine Learning) to microcontrollers integrated in connected objects.
-Whatever their industry, Cartesiam thus brings immeasurable benefits to its customers involved in projects integrating microcontrollers: simple deployment, secure environment, rich analysis and reduced energy costs.
+Founded in 2016 and headquartered in Toulon with offices in Paris and New York (USA), Cartesiam is a French software publisher whose mission is to develop artificial intelligence solutions on microcontrollers.
+NanoEdge™ AI, an innovation developed by Cartesiam, provides cognitive functions (Machine Learning) to microcontrollers embedded in connected objects.
+Whatever their industry, Cartesiam thus brings immeasurable benefits to its customers involved in projects integrating microcontrollers: Simplicity of deployment, secure environment, rich analysis, and reduced energy expenditure.
 The company has around twenty employees.
-The company, co-founded by Marc Dupaquier, François de Rochebout, Michel and Joel Rubino, is located in Toulon for research and research and in Paris and New York for sales and marketing.
+The company, co-founded by Marc Dupaquier, François de Rochebouët, Michel and Joël Rubino, is located in Toulon for the R&D and in Paris and New York for the sales and marketing.